Alexandre Leduc

 Alexandre Leduc is a Canadian politician, who was elected to the National Assembly of Quebec in the 2018 provincial election.
 He represents the electoral district of Hochelaga-Maisonneuve as a member of Québec solidaire.

+Following the 2022 provincial election, he became parliamentary leader of the solidaire caucus.
+He was also chosen to lead issues related to Labour, Employment, Higher Education and Secularism.

 Background

 Leduc worked as a teaching assistant and historian while studying at the Université du Québec à Montréal.

 Prior to being elected in 2018, Leduc served as an advisor to the Public Service Alliance of Canada, and later the Québec Federation of Labour (FTQ).